Primary clients: Le Monde and National Geographic Thailand

 About my photography

-Since I completed my BA, I have been using my photojournalism to speak out for my native Northern Thailand people.
+After I completed my BA, I have been using my photojournalism to speak out for my native Northern Thai people.

-By combining photographic vision with research, journalistic sensibility, and background, I create unique ways to tell their stories.
-Highlighting the importance of underreported issues that impact the world today is my main focus.
+By combining photographic vision with research, journalistic skill, and background, I'm able to create unique ways to tell stories.
+Highlighting the importance of underreported issues that impacting our lives has grown to be my main focus.

-Zooming in on trans-boundary matters in the Mekong region will show how these people's lives are connected to the rest of the world.
+Zooming in on trans-boundary matters in the Mekong region will show how people's lives and activities are connected to the rest of the world.

-My ultimate goal is to bring out a deep understanding of the human interest story in my part of the world.
+On my part, I have my ultimate goal to bring out a deep understanding of the human interest story.